ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 |To generate|An SSL certificate has been activated for this website, but it is still not technically active.
 To activate the SSL certificate properly, you will need to [regenerate the certificate](#regeneratessl), in order to include the new domain names.|
 |Disabled|An SSL certificate has not been activated for this multisite.
 To activate it, follow the steps listed below.|

 To activate SSL on a multisite, click on `...`{.action} icon to the right of the multisite concerned, then `Modify domain`{.action}.
 In the window that pops up, tick the `SSL`{.action} box.
-You can also tick the option to modify the www subdomain at once if you modify its proper domain name.
+You can also tick the option to include the www subdomain when you modify the corresponding domain name.
 Then follow the steps until you confirm the change.

 ![managessl](images/manage-ssl-step6.png){.thumbnail}